raimuucka/Hoverboard-Board-Hack/README.md

 First, check that power is connected and voltage is > 36V.
 If the board draws more than 100mA in idle, it's probably broken.

+If the motors do something, but don't rotate smooth and quietly, try to use the alternative phase mapping in the picture above.
+Some hoverboards have a different layout then others, and this might be the reason your motor isn't spinning.

 ---